robbrobb/katacoda-scenarios/dwh-influxdb/step2.md

 On the next page choose the "Configure Later" option, since we will configure all things later.

-As an alternative to the GUI setup, we can also do all of this by interacting with the docker container in the shell. ```docker exec dwh-influxdb influx setup --bucket dwh-data --org dwh-org --password password --username admin --force```{{execute}}.
+As an alternative to the GUI setup, we can also do all of this by interacting with the docker container in the shell. ```docker exec dwh-influxdb influx setup --bucket dwh-data --org dwh-org --password password --username admin --force```{{execute}}
 The `docker exec dwh-influxdb` part of our command causes the rest of the command to be executed inside our container shell.
 That is where we actually want to set all the variables.